WRRC

 Bannerghatta Rehabilitation Centre (BRC):

-Wildlife rescue and rehabilitation are no longer fringe conservation activities, they are essential public services in rapidly expanding urban landscapes like Bangalore.
+Wildlife rescue and rehabilitation are no longer fringe conservation activities; they are essential public services in rapidly expanding urban landscapes like Bangalore.
 The Bannerghatta Rehabilitation Centre (BRC), managed by WRRC, fills a critical gap in responding to wildlife emergencies, treating injured animals, supporting Forest Department operations, and conducting public outreach.

 Both CSR partnerships and public/individual donations play a vital role in sustaining and expanding this work.
 Each contribution—big or small—directly impacts the lives of rescued animals and the communities living alongside wildlife.